$0 Colorado Adoption Quick-Start Checklist

 Colorado Safe Haven Law: What It Allows and How It Works

 Colorado's safe haven law exists to protect newborns whose parents feel they have no other option.
-It creates a legal pathway for a parent to surrender a newborn without prosecution, without paperwork, and without questions.
+It creates a legal pathway for a parent to surrender a newborn without identifying themselves and with protection from prosecution when the statutory conditions are met.
 Understanding how the law works — and what happens to the baby afterward — is important for anyone in crisis, anyone working with someone in crisis, or anyone who wants to understand how the system handles newborn surrenders in Colorado.

 What Colorado's Safe Haven Law Covers

-Colorado's safe haven law (C.R.S. § 19-3-304.5) allows a parent or a person designated by a parent to surrender a newborn infant at a designated safe haven location.
+Colorado's safe haven law (C.R.S. § 19-3-304.5) allows a parent to relinquish a child to a firefighter at a fire station or to a staff member at a hospital or community clinic emergency center.
 The protections it provides:

 For the child: Immediate protection and connection to the child welfare system, which takes custody and begins working toward a permanent placement.